emlid/pywificontrol/README.md

 Wificontrol is a module for management wireless networks.
 That module provide two modes of wireless interface:

 	1. Like AccessPoint in host mode.

 	2. Like Client in client mode.

+This module works only in root mode

 # WiFiControl API
  - ReachWiFi() - constructor